darkspr1te/rog_eye/README.md

 ```
 About Author
 Name: darkspr1te
-location: Zambia Africa
+location: Zambia,  Africa
-Hobbies: Reverse engineer products faulty code so the user can fix it
+Hobbies: Reverse engineer products faulty code so the user can fix it, less e-waste , re-use old products no longer supported

 This reasearch is not cheap, this git commit alone cost me a motherboard and cpu with my mistakes.
 How ever I have done that so you dont have too,
 Out of the box the program is safe to use